QLIC-meets/QLIC-meets.github.io/season4/README.md

 Inspired by recent advances in numerical methods [[2](https://link.springer.com/article/10.1007/s13160-010-0007-8)], we wrote RepLAB, a MATLAB/Octave toolbox to compute using groups and representations [[3](https://replab.github.io/replab/)], with two applications:

-- providing a way for researchers to play with concrete examples while learning groups and representations
+(i) providing a way for researchers to play with concrete examples while learning groups and representations

-- speed up computations involving finite dimensional systems with symmetry [[4](https://journals.aps.org/prl/abstract/10.1103/PhysRevLett.122.070501)].
+(ii) speed up computations involving finite dimensional systems with symmetry [[4](https://journals.aps.org/prl/abstract/10.1103/PhysRevLett.122.070501)].

 The tutorial is structured in two sessions.

-1) The first session will introduce the fundamentals of group and representation theory through hands-on examples.
+* The **first session** will introduce the fundamentals of group and representation theory through hands-on examples.

-- Finite and compact groups, and the constructions offered in RepLAB.
+  * Finite and compact groups, and the constructions offered in RepLAB.

-- Examples of groups in quantum information: symmetries of nonlocality; symmetries of the singlet and GHZ states.
+  * Examples of groups in quantum information: symmetries of nonlocality; symmetries of the singlet and GHZ states.

-- Constructing finite group representations using generator images.
+  * Constructing finite group representations using generator images.

-- Constructing unitary group representations.
+  * Constructing unitary group representations.

-- Decomposition of a representation into irreducible representations.
+  * Decomposition of a representation into irreducible representations.

-2) The second session will talk about applications to semidefinite programs.
+* The **second session** will talk about applications to semidefinite programs.

-- Unitary vs non-unitary, real vs complex representations
+  * Unitary vs non-unitary, real vs complex representations

-- Symmetric SDPs as elements of the commutant algebra
+  * Symmetric SDPs as elements of the commutant algebra

-- Impact of the irreducible decomposition
+  * Impact of the irreducible decomposition

-- Application to the NPA hierarchy for unbounded dimension systems.
+  * Application to the NPA hierarchy for unbounded dimension systems.

-- Application to the NPA hierarchy for bounded dimension systems.
+  * Application to the NPA hierarchy for bounded dimension systems.

-Prerequisites:
+  Prerequisites

-- Working knowledge of Matlab (for example prior use of Yalmip, CVX or QETLAB)
+  >  Working knowledge of Matlab (for example prior use of Yalmip, CVX or QETLAB)

-- A working installation of RepLAB using the instructions here: https://replab.github.io/replab/docs/installation.html
+  >  A working installation of RepLAB using the instructions here: https://replab.github.io/replab/docs/installation.html

-- If MATLAB is not available, a recent version of Octave https://www.gnu.org/software/octave/ can be used instead.
+  > If MATLAB is not available, a recent version of Octave https://www.gnu.org/software/octave/ can be used instead.

 [1] https://ncatlab.org/nlab/show/Gruppenpest